abdulqadir100/Donor-Prediction/README.md

 # Donor-Prediction
-determine which of the individuals in their mailing database have characteristics similar to those of your most profitable donors
+determine which of the individuals  have characteristics similar to those of your most profitable donors